 This graduate program is intended for students holding an accredited undergraduate degree in one of the major design professions.
 Students with prior degrees in fields, including:

 Prospective master’s students are encouraged to reach out to our interior design and landscape architecture faculty members to champion their applications.
 Numerous opportunities exist to receive support for your academic journey through scholarships, fellowships and assistantships.

 The MED addresses four areas of professional development.
 These include:

-Download the Master's Handbook (2010, 2013, 2014, 2015, 2016, 2017).
+Download the Master's Handbook (2015, 2016, 2017) for more information.
 All graduate students must complete and have a signed 2016 Academic Program of Study on file with the School.
+The MED students should consult with their faculty advisor and file original and amended forms as appropriate.
 Note: This PDF is an Acrobat form and must be opened with the Adobe Acrobat Reader.
 If a “Please wait…” page pops up when you clicked the PDF link, then go back to the previous page and simply right-click on the link from your browser and select save.
 Then, you can open up the file using your Adobe Acrobat Reader software.
-Students should consult with their faculty advisor and file original and amended forms as appropriate.

-The Doctor of Philosophy in Planning, Design and Construction with a concentration in construction management, environmental design, or urban and regional planning will enable students in the School of Planning, Design and Construction to meet future challenges.
-Graduates of this program will possess the knowledge and skills necessary to understand the effects of plans, regulations, design, materials, project management techniques, and construction systems on the economic, environmental, and social concerns of stakeholders and society.
+This degree is intended for individuals who wish to obtain advanced knowledge and skills in research, which can make a scholarly contribution to the body of knowledge in the discipline of environment and design.
+Graduates of this program will possess the knowledge and skills necessary to understand the effects of plans, regulations, design, materials, project management techniques and construction systems on the economic, environmental and social concerns of stakeholders and society.

 Student Services Office